manjilsaikia/manjilsaikia.github.io/books/fiction.md

 Starting from August 2014, I have decided to keep a record of the books that I have read or am currently reading.
 This list is just for my own personal recollection, but once in a while if I find the book very appealing I may post a review somewhere.

-Below I list all the fiction books, I have read since August 2024 (in reverse chronological order).
+Below I list all the fiction books I have read since August 2024 (in reverse chronological order).
 For all books, please refer to this [page](/books/).

 The books which are marked with a ** are the ones that I am either currently reading or have not read completely but plan to do so in the future.